brendanmurty/murty.io/content/brendan/resume.md

 ### Technical Management

-I have managed development teams of varied skill levels and ensured that they collaborated on important features so that they all improved their skills and celebrated their successess and learnt from their mistakes.
+I have managed development teams of varied skill levels and ensured that they collaborated on important features.
+This way they all broadened their skills, celebrated their successess and learnt from their mistakes together.

 ### Project Management